bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 `eval("3+2")`

-Because of security issues, some web servers use the HTTP "Content-Security-Policy" header to disable` eval()` for an entire website.
+Because of security issues, some web servers use the HTTP “Content-Security-Policy” header to disable`eval()` for an entire website.

 ### First-Defined (??)